FAQs

 Conductor

-Any buried or concealed line that can carry an electrical locating signal.
-A conductor may be a pipe, cable, conduit, tracer wire, fiber optic cable with tracer, sewer snake, or fish tape.
-Conductors are essential for underground utility locating because they provide a path for the signal from a Pipe Locator or Cable Locator to travel.
+In utility locating, a conductor may be a metallic pipe, cable, conduit, tracer wire, fiber optic cable with tracer, sewer snake, or fish tape.
+The metal content of the Conductor provides a path for the signal from an EM Pipe and Cable Locator to travel.
 Without a conductor, utilities like plastic or clay pipes may require supplemental tracer wire for detection.

 Learn more in Locating Tips